ngcrawford/Intro_computational_programming_lectures/02_adv_linux.md

 	- `-g` : compare according to general numerical value

-- To sort a bed file by chromosome (column1) and then by starting position (column 2) use this command
+- To sort a bed file by chromosome (column 1) and then by starting position (column 2) use this command

 	sort -k1,1 -k2,2g test_data/example_bed.bed > example_bed.sorted.bed